mvrahden/go-enumer/README.md

 Sometimes you need to use some other string representation format than PascalCase.
 To transform the string values from PascalCase to another format, you can use the `transform` flag.

-For example, the command `enumer -typealias=MyType -transform=whitespace` would generate the following string representation:
+For example, the command `//go:generate github.com/mvrahden/go-enumer -transform=whitespace` would generate the following string representation:

 ```go
 fmt.Print(ČeskáRepublika) // name => "Česká Republika"